-Serrano (the language of the San Manuel Band of Mission Indians)
+The language of the Morongo and San Manuel Band of Mission Indians

 Please check the Class Schedule for the current offerings.
 Note: Serrano Studies courses are listed in the Course Catalog and Course Schedule with the course abbreviation (prefix) FLAN.